 - Three Preview Packs of 12 books – Each Preview Pack allows families to view all the books on offer prior to making their selections.
 The Preview Packs (36 books in total) are then donated to the preschool library for all to access.

 - Book Catalogues – Glossy A4 Book Catalogues are distributed in the Preview Packs to students each term.
 They include information on the book titles and an order form.
+You can view the current Preschool Catalogue here.

 - Books for Children – Each participating preschooler receives nine books per year (three books in each of Terms 1, 2 and 4).
 They are predominantly picture books.